wix-incubator/quix/README.md

 > :exclamation: Please note **that this is a beta version** of Quix which is still undergoing final testing before its official release.

-Quix is an intuitive notebook manager based on [Presto](https://github.com/prestosql/presto) and shared space for your company's BI insights.
+Quix is an intuitive notebook manager based on [Presto](https://github.com/prestosql/presto) and a shared space for your company's BI insights.

 ## Features
 - User management via Google Sign-In